matthew-collett/harvest-ccs/CONTRIBUTING.md

 1. Create a new branch from `main`
 2. Make your changes and test
 3. Update documentation as needed
-4. Ensure your code passes all automated tests and linting
+4. Commit your changes to your branch
+   > Note: You MUST use the fix|feat|...: prefix in your commit message.
+Including the colon (:).
+See all valid prefixes below
-5. Submit a pull request with a clear description of the changes
+5. Submit a pull request

 ## Commit Message Guidelines

-We follow conventional commits for clear and standardized commit messages:
+This project uses semantic versioning with the commit message analyzer plugin.
+This means that in order for semantic versioning to properly package, version, and release changes, you must follow the below guidelines for commit messages:

 - `feat`: A new feature
 - `fix`: A bug fix